-Asha Persson of the University of New South Wales reports that the reviews on the treatment and prevention have significantly changed in the past a \ 9nos.
-She researched the subject in 2009, shortly after"Swiss statement"which says that anti-retroviral therapy (ART) reduces the risk of HIV transmission was issued.
-At that time, people in a relationship with a partner from another HIV status often expressed skepticism and uncertainty about the idea that HIV treatment can make a non-infectious person.
-They do not always see the relevance of the information for his own life.
+Asha Persson of the University of New South Wales reports that views on treatment as prevention have changed significantly in recent years.
+She researched the topic in 9, shortly after the "Swiss statement" which says that antiretroviral therapy (ART) reduces the risk of HIV transmission has been emitted.
+At that time, people in a relationship with a partner from another HIV status often expressed skepticism or uncertainty about the idea that HIV treatment can make a person non-infectious.
+They do not always see the relevance of information for their own lives.

 But in his latest interview, held in 2013 and 2014, couples readily discussed the implications of having an undetectable viral load.
 HIV treatment seems to transform the social and sexual life of people living with HIV and their partners.

-The research focuses specifically on the so-called "discordant couples" in other words, those in which a person has HIV and the other does not.
-The public health literature on serodiscordant relationships usually focuses on the risk of HIV transmission, and tends to see this relationship as inherently problematic.
-In contrast, Persson found that their respondents did fail to point out as normal and positive their relations were with HIV to be seen as, in other words as "not a big deal or anything to worry about."
+The research focuses specifically on so-called "serodiscordant couples," in other words, those in which one person has HIV and the other does not.
+The public health literature on serodiscordant relationships generally focuses on the risk of HIV transmission and tends to see this relationship as inherently problematic.
+In contrast, Persson found that his interviewees wanted to fail to point out how normal and positive their relationships were, with HIV being seen as, in other words as "not being big thing or something to worry about."

-Persson interviewed 38 people who were in a relationship with a sorodivergente from person to HIV in Australia.
-Members of 25 couples were interviewed, including 13 couples in which both partners were interviewed.
-Along with 16 gay couples, heterosexual couples had 7 and 2 couples that included transgender.
-25 of partners, HIV-positive 20 were on HIV treatment and had an undetectable viral load, and 3 were about to begin.
-Half were diagnosed prior to his current relationship and the other half was diagnosed during the relationship.
+Persson interviewed 38 people who were in a relationship with a person from the HIV serodivergente in Australia.
+Members of the 25 couples were interviewed, including 13 couples in which both partners were interviewed.
+Along with 16 homosexual couples, there were 7 heterosexual couples and 2 couples who included transsexuals.
+Of the 25 partners, HIV-positive 20 were undergoing HIV treatment and had an undetectable viral load, and 3 were about to begin.
+Half of them were diagnosed prior to their current relationship and the other half were diagnosed during the relationship.

 About half of the couples had sex without a condom.
 Generally, heterosexual couples were monogamous and did not use condoms.
 Homosexual couples were more likely to have open contacts, and were also more likely to use condoms together.